NREL-Sienna/PowerSystems.jl/docs/src/tutorials/manipulating_datasets.md

     set_name!(sys, thermal_gen, get_name(thermal_gen)*"-renamed")
 end
 ```
 Now we can check the names using the `get_name` function again.
 ```@repl system
 get_name.(get_components(ThermalStandard,sys))
 ```
+Notice that in this example we used a dot operator which
 Notice how we used

 ## Next Steps & Links